-Having lived in other countries and different parts of the US before settling in New York City, I know how much cultural norms can vary in terms of communication, ideas of success, “what is allowed,” and what we think we deserve.
+I have lived in other countries and different parts of the US before settling in New York City.
+Because of these experiences, I know how much the messages we receive about communication, connection, “what is allowed,” and what we think we deserve can vary.
 A “one size fits all” therapy model does not capture the nuances of every person.
 Therefore, I strive to offer services tailored to what you need, where I respect your goals, your experiences, your values, and your strengths.

 Why did I Choose Psychology?